dh-r/LLM-Sequential-Recommendation/online_material.md

 - The gains obtained by initializing BERT4Rec with semantically-rich embeddings are substantial.
 We confirmed that the driver of performance are the semantics, instead of any statistical properties of the LLM embeddings.
 We did this by permuting the embeddings across the item catalogue, and found that the performance degraded heavily to the point where LLM2BERT4Rec had worse performance than vanilla BERT4Rec.

 - The `LLMSeqSim` model performance varies across datasets.
-On Beauty it is highly competitive, whereas on our Anonymous dataset the model has poor performance.
+On Beauty it is highly competitive, whereas on our Delivery Hero dataset the model has poor performance.
 The substantially-higher number of infrequent items makes it harder for the `LLMSeqSim` to find the correct recommendation.
 Furthermore, we find that in the Beauty dataset, items in the same session are often semantically related, most often through the brand names.
-In our Anonymous dataset, this is not the case.
+In our Delivery Hero dataset, this is not the case.
 In addition, we find that `LLMSeqSim` has a high Catalog Coverage, since it does not take item popularity into account.

 - The `SKNN` models are, though non-neural, very competitive in performance, especially on short sessions.
 See `notebooks/session_length_hitrate_*.ipynb` for SKNN's performance against session length.